lectri/splatoon-armory/README.md

 # splatoon-armory
 ## About
 A website about Splatoon 2 guns and fighting.
 It will have general information about weapon classes, sub-weapon classes, special weapons, and probably more.
+## Run Locally
+1. Run this in your terminal: `git clone https://github.com/lectri/splatoon-armory`.
+This will clone the repo to your machine.
+2. Then run `cd splatoon-armory` and `npm install`.
+This install required dependencies, this might take a while so be patient.
+3. Lasty run `npm run develop`, to start the website, go to http://localhost:8000/ to view it in a browser.

 <p align="center">
   <a href="https://www.gatsbyjs.com/?utm_source=starter&utm_medium=readme&utm_campaign=minimal-starter">